-The National Insurance Contributions (Termination Awards and Sporting Testimonials) Bill had its committee stage, the first chance for detailed line-by-line examination, in the Lords on Wednesday 10 July.
+The National Insurance Contributions (Termination Awards and Sporting Testimonials) Bill had its third reading, a chance to 'tidy up' the bill and make changes, in the Lords on Tuesday 23 July.

 As no changes were suggested to the bill, a motion was agreed that both committee and report stages be dispensed with and that the bill progress directly to third reading.
 This procedure is known as ‘order of commitment discharged’.

 Lord Young of Cookham (Conservative), government spokesperson for the Cabinet Office, opened the debate on the bill and responded on behalf of the government.